Atimca/Reactive-programming-Article/README.md

 ![long_neck](images/long_neck.png)

 This even partly example looks not easy at all...
 Ok implementation of `RxSwift` not so simple.
-But let me explain myself. `RxSwift` is a advanced, highly optimized framework with a big functionality.
+But let me explain myself. `RxSwift` is an advanced, highly optimized framework with big functionality.
 To understand the principles of reactive world this framework doesn't fit.
 So, what we going to do?
-We going to write our own reactive library from scratch.
-For do this, firstly we need to understand from which parts this library consists of.
+We going to write our own reactive solution from scratch.
+To do this, firstly we need to understand which parts this library consists of.

 ## The tale of two friends

 Let me answer again on the question: What reactive programming is?
 Reactive programming is a friendship of two design patterns: `Iterator` and `Observer`.
-Let's make a quick reminder how does this patterns work.
+Let's make a quick reminder how this patterns work.

 `Iterator` is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 You can read more by this [link](https://refactoring.guru/design-patterns/iterator).

 `Observer` is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
 You can read more by this [link](https://refactoring.guru/design-patterns/observer).

-How does this two fellas work together?
-In easy words, you use `Observer` pattern to be subscribed for new events and use `Iterator` pattern to treat streams of asynchronous events with the same sort of simple, composable operations that you use for collections of data items like arrays.
-It frees you from tangled webs of callbacks and thereby makes your code more readable and less prone to bugs.
+How these two fellas work together?
+In easy words, you use `Observer` pattern to be subscribed for new events and use `Iterator` pattern to treat streams like sequences.

-**NOW ABOUT HOW TO CREATE YOUR OWN.**
+**Iterator**

 Let's start from the begining.
 From `Iterator` pattern.